API Programming with Python

 Additionally, we can add an assertion to check:

-• If the stock parameter is a valid stock symbol
+parameter is a valid stock symbol - If the

 Default values are useful when you want to provide a default behavior for a function parameter.
 This can make the function more flexible and easier to use, as users can choose to provide the parameter or rely on the default value.
 Assertions are functionally similar to exceptions, but they are used to check for conditions that should always be true.
 If the condition is false, an AssertionError is raised.
 Assertions are often used to catch programming errors and ensure that the code behaves as expected.